Your Database Administrator Career Guide

 3. Database applications and environment

 The last specialty is application database administration, which concentrates on integrating applications into databases.
-This backend work requires the use of a query language such as SQL.
-Application database administrators also write and debug programs and maintain applications.
+This back-end work requires the use of a query language such as SQL.
+Application database administrators also write and debug programs as well as maintain applications.
 Relevant job titles include database programmer, database software developer, and database engineer.

 Linked image with text "See how your Coursera Learning can turn into master's degree credit at Illinois Tech"

-What is it like working in database administration?
+What is it like working as a database administrator?

 Database administration spans industries, so work in this field comes with many choices.
 You may work in retail, health care, hospitality, or research, to name a few.
-According to US News, database administrator ranked as the seventh-best technology job [2] and comes with a good salary, career advancement, and work-life balance.
+According to US News & World Report, database administrator ranked as the eighth-best technology job [2] and comes with a good salary, career advancement, and work-life balance.

 Where do database administrators work?

+The role of a database administrator is usually a full-time, office-based position, often as part of an IT team.
 Being a database administrator can be rewarding but also challenging, with a high responsibility for sensitive data and a need to follow data protection laws.
-US News scores database administration a six out of 10 for work-life balance and a four for stress [2].
-The role is usually a full-time, office-based position, often as part of an IT team.
+US News & World Report scores database administration a 3.8 out of 10 for work-life balance and a 4.5 for stress [2].
 As the career is ever-changing as technology evolves, the role can be exciting, and being adaptable is essential.

-According to the US Bureau of Labor Statistics (BLS), the average database administrator's annual salary is $99,890 [1], which is above average.
-The top 10 percent in the role earn more than $153,870 per year [1].
+According to the BLS, the median annual salary for a database adminstrator is $101,510 [3], which is above average.
+The top 10 percent in the role earn more than $157,710 per year [3].

 Placeholder

 Requirements for these roles vary depending on industry, company, and location.
-Sixty-one percent of database administrators have a bachelor's degree, 15 percent have an associate degree, and 13 percent have a master's degree [3].
+61 percent of database administrators have a bachelor’s degree, 15 percent have an associate degree, and 13 percent have a master’s degree [4].
 Relevant areas of study include business, computer science, accounting, and computer information systems.
-Demonstrating your ability to use specific software and have technical skills beyond what's taught in a degree is essential.
-Many companies ask for training or certification in the database software used in their organization.
+Demonstrating your ability to use specific software and having technical skills beyond what’s taught in a degree are essential.
+Many companies ask for training or certification in the database software they use in their organization.

-Database administrators must demonstrate specific technical skills and hold a degree and certifications.
+Database administrators must demonstrate specific technical skills in addition to holding a degree and certifications.
 These skills can be from a previous position, such as an entry-level job like data entry or another IT role.
-You'll need experience to start your career before you can work up to managing sensitive data.
+You’ll need experience to start your career before you can work up to managing sensitive data.

-The value placed on database administrator certifications is high.
-More than a degree and experience are required as companies want to know that you have relevant database management skills and can use the appropriate database languages.
+The value employers place on database administrator certifications is high.
+Companies require more than a degree and experience, as they want to know that you have relevant database management skills and can use the appropriate database languages.
 Certification in the right software, management system, or language can set you apart, even if it isn’t a requirement.

 Employers sometimes provide on-the-job training and expect database administrators to engage in professional development.
-The following list contains some certificate programs and online training you may want to pursue:
+Consider the following certifications and online training you may want to pursue:

-Take the next step in your data administration career with Coursera
+Take the next step in your database administrator career on Coursera

-If you’re looking to begin your career as a database administrator, starting with some courses and certifications is a great first step.
-You can develop a foundation in database management with IBM's Data Science Professional Certificate or Database Management Essentials offered by the University of Colorado on Coursera to launch your database management career.
+As a database administrator, you can work with database management systems and even prepare for a future role as a database manager.
+If you’re looking to begin your career as a database administrator, starting with some courses and certificates is a great first step.
+You can develop a foundation in database management with the IBM Data Science Professional Certificate or Database Management Essentials from the University of Colorado on Coursera to launch your database management career.

 Article sources